 8 Tricks To Save Your iPhone’s Battery Life

-Here are 8 tricks to help you make your battery life last longer:
+So, here are 8 tricks to help make your iPhone battery life last longer:

 1) What’s Draining Your Battery?